 Now that school’s been back in session for a few weeks, how are ya’ll doing with those lunches?!
 Anyone encountered some busy afternoons or evenings where you’re wondering what to pack?
 No fear, because I’ve got some great healthy packed lunch ideas for you in today’s new post.
 And guess what?
 You won’t find any boring ol’ pb&j’s here!

 These are 5 solutions for when you need a quick (yet solid) packed lunch and are out of ideas.
 Would love to know which one you are most excited to try first!
-I’ve also included a printer friendly version at the end of this post.
+There’s also a way for you to download all 5 of these ideas in a handy tip sheet at the end of this post..

 1. Black Beans over Brown Rice with Cherry Tomatoes and Romaine on the Side.

 It seriously doesn’t get any easier than this.
 I love that this is a filling meal that’ll leave their bellies feeling full.
 I come back to this lunch pretty often and am guessing you will, too!

 - 1/4 cup cheddar or Monterey Jack cheese, shredded (organic also preferred)

 - Cherry tomatoes

 - Romaine lettuce, chopped

 - Open package of rice and place on microwave-friendly dish.
 Open can of beans, drain, and add desired amount on top of rice.
 Top with cheese.
 Heat in microwave and transfer to lunch container or thermos.